2020: W – April A to Z… Family Stories

 Josephine “JoJo” and Joseph “Joe” Viscuso

-By colorizing this photograph it gave me the exact coloring of the maid of honor’s dress… and showed how the rest of the bridesmaids seemed to be in the normal same color of the brides dress.
+In colorizing this photograph it gave me the exact coloring of the maid of honor’s dress… and showed how the rest of the bridesmaids seemed to be in the normal same color of the brides dress.
 I don’t understand why they all seemed to dress in the same color as the bride!
 The men are dressed in tuxedos with a single white carnation.
 Josephine, “JoJo”, chose to wear the lace peplum here in the wedding photograph and the photographers did an exceptional job of displaying the long train… which is the awesome feature of this dress.
 The colored version shows the carpet design more… which made me question how two different studio’s had the same carpet?

 Catherine & James “Jimmy” Donahue

-Last, but not least, was Mikie’s niece, Catherine Cambino, to James “Jimmy” Donahue on April 20, 1950; another wedding which took place on a Thursday… and also at St. Paul’s Church in West Haven, CT.
+Last, but not least… No. 6… was Mikie’s niece, Catherine Cambino, to James “Jimmy” Donahue on April 20, 1950; another wedding which took place on a Thursday… and also at St. Paul’s Church in West Haven, CT.
 Aunt Catherine was the last of the women in the family to wear this dress before Josie packed it away in her cedar chest.
 Catherine’s sister, CeCelia, always boasted that the wedding dress had fit her better because she had a bigger bustline… Catherine told me that she had always felt bad that she couldn’t fill it out like her sister.
-Imagine that conversation as CeCelia helped her to dress… reminding her again about her bigger bustline!
+Imagine that conversation as CeCelia helped her to dress… reminding her sister again about her bigger bustline!

 The No. 1 song popular on Catherine and Jimmy’s wedding day was “If I knew you were coming, I’d baked a cake”… I’m sure that song wasn’t played at the wedding… but it would have been funny!